What is ICSI?Dr Asha S Vijay

 • Ejaculatory Dysfunction

-- As with regular IVF procedure, ovarian stimulation drugs are given.
+• As with regular IVF procedures, ovarian stimulation drugs are given.

 Risks involved with ICSI:

-- Even though the fertilization rates of IVF with ICSI can be as high as 50 to 80 per cent, not all fertilized eggs will develop into healthy embryos.
-A few or many of the eggs may be abnormal, depending on the age of the women.
+• Even though the fertilization rates of IVF with ICSI can be as high as 50 to 80 per cent, not all fertilized eggs will develop into healthy embryos.
+A few or many eggs may be abnormal, depending on the woman’s age.
 Fertilization may result in abnormal embryos in some cases.
 Occasionally, eggs may get damaged in the procedure.
-There is also a theoretical study that says ICSI allows less healthy sperm to fertilize an egg, which may result in defective embryos which may not develop and grow.
+A theoretical study also says ICSI allows less healthy sperm to fertilize an egg, resulting in defective embryos that may not develop and grow.
 These sperm would never have been able to fertilize an egg naturally.

-- The risk of defective birth in children conceived naturally is same as of with children conceived with IVF and ICSI.
+• The risk of defective birth in children conceived naturally is the same as with children conceived with IVF and ICSI.
 The risk of an ICSI-conceived child having defects is low, less than one per cent.
-While, earlier studies found some specific risks of defective birth, which may be due to lower quality sperm (sex chromosome abnormalities, defects in the urinary system or genitals, and other rare syndromes), more recent studies have found that the chance of this happening appears to be almost non-existent.
+While earlier studies found some specific risks of defective birth, which may be due to lower quality sperm (sex chromosome abnormalities, defects in the urinary system or genitals, and other rare syndromes), more recent studies have found that the chance of this happening appears to be almost non-existent.

-- Another risk of ICSI is a risk of the greater chance of multiple births than through natural conception.
-By carefully controlling the number of embryos transferred to the female partner’s uterus, this risk can be minimized.
-Multiple births as twins or more, may carry a higher risk of complications to both the mother and the babies.
-However, cases of triplets or more are extremely rare.
+• Another risk of ICSI is the greater chance of multiple births than natural conception.
+This risk can be minimized by carefully controlling the number of embryos transferred to the female partner’s uterus.
+Multiple births as twins or more may carry a higher risk of complications to both mothers and babies.
+However, cases of triplets or more are sporadic.

 If your fertility specialist doctor recommends ICSI, find out the reason for the same, and evaluate the risks and benefits.
-IVF with ICSI makes it possible for thousands of couples around the world to have a baby when the conditions are not conducive to natural conception.
-Consult a good fertility doctor and find out whether it’s the right treatment for you and your partner.
+IVF with ICSI makes it possible for thousands of couples worldwide to have a baby when the conditions are not conducive to natural conception.
+Consult a good fertility doctor and determine whether it’s the proper treatment for you and your partner.